kulbir-ahluwalia/Turtlebot_2_PID/README.md

 # Turtlebot_PID
-The aim of this project is to control the Turtlebot using PID.
+The aim of this project is to control the Turtlebot2 using PID.
 The user inputs the goal location and the turtlebot goes there using a PID controller.

 ---